theopenconversationkit/tock/docs/_en/dev/feature-technical-designs/1696-gcp-secrets.md

 We have already an integration of AWS Secret manager essentially used for :
 * **Generative AI services** dynamic secrets management, secrets vault are created dynamically for generative AI services (LLM, Embedding, Observability, VectorDB)
 * **MongoDB credentials** : Add an implementation of `ai.tock.shared.security.mongo.MongoCredentialsProvider` ([MongoCredentialsProvider](https://github.com/theopenconversationkit/tock/blob/tock-24.3.4/shared/src/main/kotlin/security/mongo/MongoCredentialsProvider.kt#L24)) for GCP and open source the internal one we have for AWS at Arkea.
-Currently we only have the connexion string (thought environment variables), but credentials can be provided using ([MongoCredentialsProvider](https://github.com/theopenconversationkit/tock/blob/tock-24.3.4/shared/src/main/kotlin/security/mongo/MongoCredentialsProvider.kt#L24)) (see [MongoClient creation here](https://github.com/theopenconversationkit/tock/blob/tock-24.3.4/shared/src/main/kotlin/Mongos.kt#L178), [asyncMongoClient here](https://github.com/theopenconversationkit/tock/blob/tock-24.3.4/shared/src/main/kotlin/Mongos.kt#L197))
+Currently, we only have the connexion string (thought environment variables), but credentials can be provided using ([MongoCredentialsProvider](https://github.com/theopenconversationkit/tock/blob/tock-24.3.4/shared/src/main/kotlin/security/mongo/MongoCredentialsProvider.kt#L24)) (see [MongoClient creation here](https://github.com/theopenconversationkit/tock/blob/tock-24.3.4/shared/src/main/kotlin/Mongos.kt#L178), [asyncMongoClient here](https://github.com/theopenconversationkit/tock/blob/tock-24.3.4/shared/src/main/kotlin/Mongos.kt#L197))
 * **iAdvize Connector GraphQL credentials** : currently we have an AWS Secret Manager implementation of [`ai.tock.shared.security.credentials.CredentialsProvider`](https://github.com/theopenconversationkit/tock/blob/tock-24.3.4/shared/src/main/kotlin/security/credentials/CredentialsProvider.kt#L19) this will need to be implemented also for GCP Secret Manager.

-Each of these 3 differents secret usages can use different providers idependently, for instance you could provide your mongodb credential using environment variables and handle the generate ai related secrets using GCP Secret Manager.
+Each of these 3 different secret usages can use different providers independently, for instance you could provide your mongodb credential using environment variables and handle the generate ai related secrets using GCP Secret Manager.

-In this design we will as much as possible **refer to GCP Secrets using their secret name et not that full ressource name** that include the project-number (using `SECRET-NAME` instead of `projects/478160847739/secrets/SECRET-NAME`), we want to do this so that we can move ressources from a project to an other without having to do any kind of database data migration (changing project-number in some stored configuration will be difficult).
-Nevertheless applications needs to be aware of the GCP project number where the secrets are located, they will all rely on `tock_gcp_project_id` environment variable to do so (see last section about environment variables for more details).
+In this design we will as much as possible **refer to GCP Secrets using their secret name et not that full resource name** that include the project_id (using `SECRET-NAME` instead of `projects/my-gcp-project/secrets/SECRET-NAME`), we want to do this so that we can move resources from a project to another without having to do any kind of database data migration (changing project-number in some stored configuration will be difficult).
+Nevertheless, applications needs to be aware of the GCP project number where the secrets are located, they will all rely on `tock_gcp_project_id` environment variable to do so (see last section about environment variables for more details).

 ## Architecture design